deepstreamIO/deepstream.io-website/docs/10-docs/20-client-js/90-datasync-anonymous-record.md

 AnonymousRecord is a record without a predefined name.
 It functions as a wrapper around an actual record that can be swapped out for another while keeping all bindings intact.

-An anonymousRecord extends `Record` and contains all of its [API calls](/docs/client-js/datasync-record/).
+An anonymousRecord extends `Record` and contains all of its [API calls](datasync-record).

-To learn more about how they are used, have a look at the [AnonymousRecord Tutorial](/tutorials/core/datasync/anonymous-records/).
+To learn more about how they are used, have a look at the [AnonymousRecord Tutorial](../../tutorials/core/datasync/anonymous-records/).

 ## Creating an anonymousRecord

-AnonymousRecords are created and retrieved using `client.record.getAnonymousRecord('name')`
+AnonymousRecords are created and retrieved using `client.record.getAnonymousRecord()`

 ```javascript
 const anonymousRecord = client.record.getAnonymousRecord()